What is Cellular IoT? The 2023 Guide

 Watsco, the largest distributor in the HVAC/R industry, is now helping homeowners and HVAC contractors monitor their A/C systems 24/7 by building connected systems based on cellular IoT.

-Using Particle’s Platform-as-a-Service, Watsco was able to set up connected, data-driven devices on site that significantly reduced truck rolls for contractors, led to more profitable service trips, and brought in new sources of recurring revenue.
+Using Particle’s Platform-as-a-Service, Watsco was able to set up a connected device for each customer/site that significantly reduced truck rolls for contractors, led to more profitable service trips, and brought in new sources of recurring revenue.

 Learn how you can develop IoT-enabled HVAC systems that create new revenue streams, deliver improved service models, and ensure peak performance.